Authentication on Tawa

 // payload.bioId, payload.orgSlug, payload.roles, payload.email

-BIO_ID_URL is auto-injected by the builder. verifyTokenJWKS() reads it automatically.
+BIO_ID_URL is auto-injected by the builder on every deploy. verifyTokenJWKS() reads it automatically.

 OAuth Flow (user login)